top of page

 Casualties of War

 The casualties of this battle are evidenced by pus.
-Pus consists of dead white blood cells, mostly neutrophils, and bacteria.
-And when the body is unable to clean up this debris, the pus tends to find an exit.
-Pus is often creamy-yellowish white (below left), and often has an odour.
-When pus is mixed with blood, it develops a creamy reddish colour (below right).
+Pus is a fluid, consisting of dead white blood cells, mostly neutrophils, and bacteria, and is often a creamy-yellowish white colour.
+When mixed with blood, pus is often a creamy-reddish colour.

 Pus is a good example of why debridement is important.